okn-testandtrain/M-A-U-S-Materialzaehlung-Privacy-Policy/README.md

 * **No Third-Party Sale:** We do not sell, rent, or share any data with unauthorized third parties or advertising networks.

 ## 5. Contact
-For any questions regarding this privacy policy or the data handled by **M-A-U-S Materiahlzählung**, please contact the developer via the contact information provided in the Google Play Store listing.
+For any questions regarding this privacy policy or the data handled by **M-A-U-S Materialzählung**, please contact the developer via the contact information provided in the Google Play Store listing.